Skip to content

 The best way to ensure the tickets your customers want are actually reserved for you is by making a reservation.

-This can be done by the create reservation endpoint.
+This can be done by using the create reservation endpoint.

 Once a reservation is created, you will have 10 minutes to complete it.